7 steps to follow before Cloud Migration

 The cloud migration can be an AWS cloud migration or an Azure cloud migration.

-7 must follow points to be maintained before doing a production cloud migration.
+7 steps to be maintained before doing a production Cloud Migration.

 1. Network connectivity: